manzali/lseb/README.md

     "<NODE_NAME2>":{"HOST": "<HOSTNAME2>", "PORT": "<PORT2>"}
 ```

-Once that the configuration file is ready you can LSEB typing:
+Once that the configuration file is ready you can run LSEB:

 ```Bash
     $ ./lseb